 I have nothing to say that’s remotely relatable to the non-Mom population right now.

-I can’t even relate to my best friend.
-The only thing on my mind is the stinging of my nipples, the load of laundry still in the washer, and the fifty five things I need to do while I have both my hands free.
+I can’t even relate to my best friends.
+The only thing on my mind is the stinging of my nipples, the load of laundry still in the washer, and the fifty-five things I need to do while I have both my hands free.
 I don’t drink, I don’t go out, haven’t seen any movies, certainly haven’t met anyone—I’m a blank face of unamusing.
 Sure, I can listen, but I have nothing to add to the conversation...unless my social audience wants to hear about milk ducts and baby bouncers.

 How do I articulate the changes?